dkharazi/notes/content/notes/python/webdev/webservice.md

 katex: true
 ---

+### Motivating Network Communication
+- Servers communicate with each other by sending packets
+- These packets follow a network-layer protocol
+- A few network-layer protocols include:
+	- IP
+	- TCP
+- There are data chunks within those packets
+- These data chunks follow an application-layer protocol
+- A few application-layer protocols include:
+	- SOAP
+	- HTTP
+	- HTTPS
+	- FTP
+	- SMTP

+### Defining a Web and REST API
+- An API is a set of methods
+- It is used for communicating with other software components
+- An API with methods following an application-layer protocol is referred to as a *web API*
+- A web API that satisfies the following is considered a *REST API*:
+	- Resources are unambiguously requested via URIs
+	- HATEOUS
+- **H**ypermedia **a**s **t**he **e**ngine **o**f **a**pplication **s**tate is abbreviated as *HATEOUS*
+- HATEOUS is satisfied if transitions and actions are clearly exposed to the client by the server via hyperlinks and hypertext

 ### Defining a Web Service
 - Generally, a web service doesn't need a user interface
 - A web service operates over HTTP